pragmalang/pragma/docs/getting-started/index.md

 Notice the `@1`, `@2`, on the `User` model and it's fields, these are called **indecies** and they are important for Pragma to be able to perform database migrations automatocally.

-Notice the `@user` syntax.
-This is a [directive](../features/directives.md) that tells Pragma that this is a [user model](../features/user-models.md), so Pragma would set up auth workflows for this user.
+Notice also the `@user` syntax.
+This is a [directive](../features/directives.md) that tells Pragma that this is a [user model](../features/user-models.md), so Pragma would set up auth workflows for this model.

 Now we define the `Todo` model: